ijelo/DevOps/README.md

 After around 15 minutes a freshly baked VM is available on your VirtualBox system, login to the system and have fun.

 `make ssh`

+### Security Considerations about the example

+The kickstartfile configuration uses some hard coded stuff like username and password actually, they are the vagrant defaults.
+This is true for the bootstrapfile as well, that uses the well-known insecure public key from Vagrant.

+Make sure when using in live- or production environments thats these values are replaced by the ones issued by your sysadmin or security officer.